Dusty Hernández-Harrison: Professional career

 On July 19 at the MGM National Harbor in Oxon Hill, Maryland, Dusty stopped Colombian fighter Juan De Angel in the seventh round.
-The fight served as the main undercard bout of a Top Rank on ESPN+ event headlined by rising star Teófimo López.
+The fight served as the main undercard bout of a Top Rank on ESPN+ event headlined by Teófimo López.
 Dusty showed patience early in the fight, using his jab and superior hand speed to outbox De Angel.
 In the fifth round, Dusty started letting his hands go more, hurting De Angel with left hooks to the body and right hands upstairs.
 Late in the seventh, Dusty unleashed a three punch combination that dropped De Angel.
-He beat the referee's count, but spit his mouthpiece out, indicating he did not want to continue and the ref waived the fight off at the 2:30 mark, much to the delight of Dusty's large contingent of fans who made the short trip from D.C.
+He beat the referee's count, but spit his mouthpiece out, indicating he did not want to continue and the ref waived the fight off at the 2:30 mark.

-Asked about his plans now that he’s back in the ring and active, Harrison said, "Mentally, I’m in the best place I’ve ever been.
-I plan on surpassing everything I ever did before in my career and taking it further this time."

 On February 8, 2020, Dusty dropped Les Sherrington three times en route to a second-round knockout victory.

-Dusty's next fight was supposed to be against Demetrius Andrade but the ten-round fight was canceled after Dusty tested positive for the novel coronavirus a week before the fight.
+Dusty's next fight was supposed to be against former world champion Demetrius Andrade but the ten-round fight was canceled after Dusty tested positive for the novel coronavirus a week before the fight.

+Dusty returned to the ring after a three-and-a-half-year layoff on September 15, 2023 to face Colombian veteran boxer Ronald Montes in Richmond, Virginia.
+After the fight culminated in a third round knockout victory, Dusty fought again in Richmond less than four months later against Mexico's Norberto Gonzalez.
+He stopped Gonzalez in the fourth round, making it six consecutive knockout wins for the unbeaten Harrison-Hernandez.